-- Experience over the inter-valuation period has been largely positive, with improvements in the position due to positive investment performance, the impact of contributions paid by employers and lower than expected pay increases for active members. - The shortfall increased significantly due to changes in underlying financial conditions, principally reductions in real gilt yields. - Certain changes made to the underlying assumptions to reflect the current economic climate and the current state of public sector finances have also had a positive impact on the shortfall.
-These changes are discussed in detail in Appendix A. - As discussed in section 2.3, the financial conditions have worsened since 31 March 2014 increasing the value of the Fund's past service liabilities and shortfall and this has been taken into account when determining the recovery plan.
+- A deterioration in the position due to changes in underlying financial conditions, principally reductions in real gilt yields, which increases the liabilities. - Certain changes made to the underlying demographic assumptions to reflect the Fund and LGPS wide experience have also had a negative impact on the shortfall.
+These changes are discussed in detail in Appendix A. - These have been offset by positive investment performance, the impact of contributions paid by First Aberdeen and lower than expected pay increases for active members. - As discussed in section 2.3, the financial conditions have worsened since 31 March 2014 increasing the value of the Fund's past service liabilities and shortfall and this has been taken into account when determining the recovery plan.